schmonz/agilein3minut.es/backlog.md

 it'll give you an idea of what I'm thinking about.
 And if you want to make sure your idea's got my attention, mention it here.

+## My goals

+7. Demonstrate my respect for your time, attention, intelligence, and humanity.

+7. Write, edit, and record every episode with such care that it might wind up being your favorite.

+7. Release new episodes regularly, until we've covered every topic you could possibly want to hear about.

+7. Within these constraints, experiment freely.

 ## Possible future episodes

 7. [Productivity and open-plan workspaces](https://twitter.com/cory_foy/status/814853264936235012) (via [Ruth](https://twitter.com/ruthmalan/status/814853988248092678))